tidy-finance/r-tidyfinance/README.md

 create_summary_statistics()
 ```

-We have also included (experimental) functions that can be used for
+We also include (experimental) functions that can be used for different
-different applications, but note that they might heavily change in
+applications, but note that they might heavily change in future package
-future package versions as we try to make them more general:
+versions as we try to make them more general:

 ``` r
 # For portfolio sorts